I2Djs/I2Djs/README.md

 ### I2dJs - SVG + Canvas + WebGL

-Integrated-2D is a Javascript framework for rendering 2D graphics on SVG, Canvas and WebGL contexts.
-It's simple syntax and semantics lets you combine the power of Vector graphics and Bitmap to achieve complex visualisations easily.
+Integrated-2D - is an OpenSource Javascript framework for rendering 2D graphics on SVG, Canvas and WebGL contexts.
+I2D's simple syntax and semantics lets you combine the power of Vector graphics and Bitmap to achieve complex visualisations easily.

-For efficient rendering I2D creates elements called mini Virtual Doms, virtual representation of render trees.

 ## Installing